Describing Quasi-Graphic Matroids: Biased-graphic matroids

-\begin{theorem} Let $M$ be a connected biased graphic matroid, and let $G$ be a graph for $M$.
-If $G$ is not 2-connected, then the restriction of $M$ to each block of $G$ is either lifted-graphic or frame. \end{theorem}
+\begin{corollary} Let $M$ be a connected biased graphic matroid that is not 3-connected and let $G$ be a connected graph for $M$.
+Assume $G$ has more than one block, and let $B$ be a block of $G$.
+The representation of the restriction of $M$ to the elements of $B$ given by $G[B]$ is either a frame representation or a lifted-graphic representation. \end{corollary} }

-\begin{proof} We proceed by induction on the number of blocks of $G$.
-Suppose $G$ has precisely two blocks.
-Let $H_1$ and $H_2$ be the blocks of $G$.
-Each of $H_1$ and $H_2$ is either 2-connected or has at most two vertices.
-A matroid whose graph has at most two vertices is both frame and lifted-graphic, so assume $V(H_1), V(H_2) \geq 3$.
-Write $A=E(H_1)$, $B= E(H_2)$, and let $V(H_1) \cap V(H_2) = \{v\}$.
-The graphs $G_A$, $G_B$ are graphs for the matroids $M_A$, $M_B$, respectively, defined above.
-Since each of $G_A$ and $G_B$ is 2-connected with an unbalanced loop, by Theorem \ref{thm:Gtwoconnectedwithloop} the restriction of $M$ to each of $A$ and $B$ is either lifted-graphic or frame.

-Now suppose $G$ has $n \geq 3$ blocks.
-Choose a leaf block $L$ in the block-cutpoint graph of $G$.
-Set $A=E(L)$ and $B=E(M)-A$.
-By induction the restriction of $M$ to the edge set of each block of $G[B]$ is either lifted-graphic or frame.
-Since $G_A$ is 2-connected with an unbalanced loop, by Theorem \ref{thm:Gtwoconnectedwithloop} $M|A$ is either lifted-graphic or frame. \end{proof}